Hi there, Skye Blake here… searching for biodegradable cat litter for your extra-fussy feline.

 Using my detective skills, I’ve found some interesting and unusual biodegradable types of cat litter.

-Clay and silica litters are included for your convenience.
+Clay and silica litters are on the list for your convenience even though they don’t break down.

 Details include brand names, manufacturer claims, and some user reviews.